gianlazz/Lazztech.Cloud/GianDevNotes.md

 ## Sunday, August 5, 2018
 Finished fixing the name return carriage issue however I'm still not certain it's actually a reall issue and not a test data mock problem.

+After getting the FaceBoundingBox's set for the person in the relivant snapshot I should really start testing cases where there's multiple people.
+A lot of my code has expressions like : `Snap.Persons.First().FaceBoundingBox = bb;`

+Using TDD to solve that will be helpful.